 ELL teacher Amber Prentice explains how she teaches ELLs the names of all 50 states in her middle school geography lesson.

-4. Target background knowledge needed to understand texts
+4. Target the necessary background knowledge needed for comprehension

 When reading grade-level text with ELLs, it's important to think carefully about which background knowledge (and how much) to provide.